Reviews of American Gods (2001) and related work

 Theological thoughtforms and other magical thinking.
 America is inherently attractive to gods and other mythological creatures, having been prehistorically settled by practically every people from the rest of the world.
 Although people’s beliefs supposedly shape these creatures, they deviate by adapting to their time, having to live in part as humans do.
 For instance, Odin becomes a shabby, near-psychopathic grifter.
-Jesus is a marginal figure, Mary is absent and the Christian God is absent, all for no apparent reason.
+Jesus is a marginal figure, while the other big Cristian gods (Mary, Yahweh and Satan) are absent, all for no apparent reason.
 Supposedly the modern Americans prefer gods of plastic and such, represented as humans.
 There is no public awareness of any of this, for no good reason, except ambiguously in Iceland.

 I went about Neil Gaiman’s work the wrong way, reading Stardust (1999), “A Study in Emerald” (2003), Anansi Boys (2005) and Norse Mythology (2016) in that order before reaching this, his most famous literary work to date.
 Perhaps it was just the low expectations I’d developed, but it seems relatively strong.

 There’s a painful level of fabulism in this contemporary primary-world fantasy, but there are also moments where Gaiman tries to make the story work, both in practical terms and in a certain level of respect for how brutal and terrible the old folk religions of the world actually were.
 By his own admission, he originally intended for the old gods to be less complicated good guys, and fortunately, he failed.
 He should have failed harder.
 For example, in American Gods there doesn’t seem to be any association between the worship of the US version of Odin and US white supremacists who are practically the only open worshippers of Odin in the country.